 In the age of social media, they need to clean up their act or face a loss of business that could prove fatal.

 No Touch Needed

 Many are turning to touch-free faucets and toilets to keep their bathrooms looking and smelling clean, and business is picking up for those who sell hands-off bathroom equipment.

 “We’re getting a lot of orders,” says Elliott Greenberg, owner of Touch Free Concepts.
 “People are concerned about spreading germs, so they get touch-free faucets, touch-free auto soap dispensers, and automatic flushers.”

-Greenberg is selling them not only to restaurants, but to hospitals, health clubs, churches and other businesses.
+Greenberg is selling them not only to

 Customers are very concerned about germs.

 They’ve read online reports like this, from WebMD: “there can be plenty of bugs lying in wait in public restrooms, including both familiar and unfamiliar suspects like streptococcus staphylococcus, E. coli and shigella bacteria, hepatitis A virus, the common cold virus, and various sexually transmitted organisms.”